-Yesterday, I took a look at which of the major hotel loyalty programs offer members the chance to earn lifetime elite status and that information leads on to the question of how worthwhile lifetime status is, and if it’s something that travelers should be actively trying to earn?
-This post attempts to address those questions.
+On Friday, I took a look at which of the major hotel loyalty programs offer members the chance to earn lifetime elite status, and as that information leads to questions surrounding how worthwhile lifetime status is and if lifetime elite status is something that travelers should be actively trying to earn, a post addressing these questions seemed appropriate.

 There are two things about lifetime elite status that you need to be aware of before we go any further: